-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT For the fiscal year ended Decemb TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU Commission file number 001-363 TPG Specialty Lend ling, Inc. (Exact Name of Registrant as Specified in Its Charter) Delaware 27-3380000 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 301 Commerce Street, Suite 3300, identification Pro.)
-Fort Worth, TX 76102 (Address of Principal Executive Offices) (Zip Code) Registrant's Telephone Number, Including Area C Code: (817) 871-4000 Securities registered pursuant to Section 12 (b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share The New York Stock Exchange Securities registered pursuant to Section 12 (g) of the Act: None (Title of class) Indi cate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of t the Securities Act.
-YES □ NO ⊠ Indi cate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sect ion 15(d) of the Act.
-YES □ NO ⊠ prec icate by check mark whether the registrant (1) has filed all reports required to be filed by Section teding 12 months (or for such shorter period that the registrant was required to file such reports) days.
-YES $\boxtimes$ NO $\square$ subn cate by check mark whether the registrant has submitted electronically and posted on its corporatited and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during the required to submit and post such files).
-YES $\square$ NO $\square$ trant cate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is strant's knowledge, in definitive proxy or information statements incorporated by reference in F cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non- ge accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the S ns c Larg ge accelerated filer: ⊠ Accelerated filer: Non- n-accelerated filer: ☐ (Do not check if a smaller reporting company) Smaller reporting company: Indio cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the A Act).
-YES □ NO ⊠ York aggregate market value of the voting stock held by non-affiliates of the registrant on June 30, 2 k Stock Exchange, was approximately \$941,466,811.
-The number of shares of the registrant's co 7 was 59,839,041. .
-01 DOCUMENTS INCORPORATED BY RE EFERENCE Porti tions of the Registrant's proxy statement for the 2017 annual meeting of stockholders are incorp porated by reference in Part III.
+FORM 10-K × ANNUAL REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 or 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ommission file number 001-36364 TPG Sp ecialty Lending, Inc. - e of Registrant as Specified in Its Charter) Delaware 27-3380000 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 301 Commerce Street, Suite 3300, Fort Worth, TX 76102 (Address of Principal Executive Offices) (Zip Code) one Number, Including Area Code: (817) 871-4000 istered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share The New York Stock Exchange Securities reg istered pursuant to Section 12(g) of the Act: None (Title of class) Indic cate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securities Act.
+YES □ NO ⊠ Indic cate by check mark if the registrant is not required to file repor s pursuant to Section 13 or Section 15(d) of the Act.
+YES \square NO \boxtimes prece ts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the was required to file such reports), and (2) has been subject to such filing requirements for the pas subn onically and posted on its corporate Web site, if any, every Interactive Data File required to be 2.405 of this chapter) during the preceding 12 months (or for such shorter period that the registra Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the ts incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. eme ated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an ated filer," "accelerated filer," "smaller reporting company," and "emerging growth compan Larg e accelerated filer Accelerated filer Non -Accelerated filer \Box (Do not check if a smalle r reporting company) Smaller reporting company Emerging growth company emerging growth company, indicate by check mark if the resed financial accounting standards provided pursuant to Sec egistrant has elected not to use the extended transition period for complying with any new of tion 13(a) of the Exchange Act. \Box Indic cate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Act).
+YES \square NO \boxtimes York es of the registrant on June 30, 2017, based on the closing price on that date of \$20.45 on The Ne nber of shares of the registrant's common stock, \$.01 par value per share, outstanding at Februar DOCUMEN TTS INCORPORATED BY REFERENCE Porti ons of the Registrant's proxy statement for the 2018 annual mo eeting of stockholders are incorporated by reference in Part III.